COVID-19 tests for travel to the US from the UK

 What counts as “fully vaccinated” for travel to the US?

-All of the following coronavirus vaccines, which have been widely used in the UK (as of November 2021), are accepted for travel to the US:
+All of the following coronavirus vaccines, (as of February 2022), are accepted for travel to the US:

 Importantly, you must have received both doses of these 2-dose vaccines to be considered fully vaccinated – and you must have received the last dose at least 2 weeks before your trip.